Fragas do Eume

 About Fragas do Eume

-Fragas do Eume Natural Park protects the most extensive and best-preserved Atlantic coastal forest in Europe, occupying the steep valley of the Eume River in A Coruna province of Galicia.
-The park encompasses approximately 9,126 hectares of ancient deciduous forest that cloaks the deep river gorge in an almost continuous canopy of oak, chestnut, and other Atlantic broadleaf species draped in epiphytic ferns, mosses, and lichens.
+Fragas do Eume Natural Park protects one of the best-preserved Atlantic riverside forests in Europe, occupying the steep valley of the Eume River in A Coruña province of Galicia.
+[1] The park encompasses 9,126 hectares of ancient deciduous forest that cloaks the deep river gorge in an almost continuous canopy of oak, chestnut, and other Atlantic broadleaf species draped in epiphytic ferns, mosses, and lichens.
 The 'fragas' (the Galician word for dense deciduous woodland) survive here because the steep valley terrain made agricultural conversion and logging impractical, preserving a forest type that once covered much of Atlantic Europe.

 Wildlife Ecosystems

-The ancient forest supports important populations of otter along the Eume River, while the dense woodland provides habitat for pine marten, genet, and several bat species that roost in old-growth tree cavities.
-The forest bird community includes middle spotted woodpecker, Eurasian sparrowhawk, goshawk, and honey buzzard, along with diverse populations of warblers, tits, and treecreepers typical of mature deciduous woodland.
-The river system supports populations of Atlantic salmon and sea trout that migrate upstream to spawn, while the forest floor harbors numerous invertebrate species including rare beetles associated with ancient trees.
+The ancient forest supports 103 bird species and 41 mammal species, including otter along the Eume River, pine marten, genet, and several bat species that roost in old-growth tree cavities.
+[1] The forest bird community includes Eurasian sparrowhawk, goshawk, and honey buzzard, along with diverse populations of warblers, tits, and treecreepers typical of mature deciduous woodland.
+The river system supports populations of fish including Atlantic salmon and sea trout that migrate upstream, while the forest floor harbors numerous invertebrate species including rare beetles associated with ancient trees.

 Flora Ecosystems

 The dominant canopy is formed by pedunculate oak and sessile oak with substantial sweet chestnut, accompanied by holly, birch, hazel, and ash creating a complex multi-layered forest structure.
 The exceptionally humid conditions support extraordinary epiphyte communities of ferns, mosses, liverworts, and lichens that cover trunks, branches, and rocks, creating an appearance reminiscent of tropical cloud forest.
-The forest floor is carpeted with endemic Atlantic ferns including the rare Woodwardia radicans (chain fern), Hymenophyllum tunbrigense (filmy fern), and numerous moss species at the limits of their global ranges.
+The forest is an important refuge for rare threatened ferns including Woodwardia radicans (chain fern) and Hymenophyllum tunbrigense (Tunbridge filmy fern), species at the northern limits of their ranges that depend on the consistently high humidity.
+[1]

 Geology

-The Eume River has carved a deep gorge through Precambrian and Paleozoic metamorphic rocks including gneiss, schist, and quartzite, creating the steep valley sides that protected the forest from agricultural conversion.
-The narrow valley floor barely provides room for the river, with precipitous slopes rising directly from the water's edge and creating the sheltered, humid conditions that maintain the temperate rainforest character.
+The Eume River has carved a deep gorge through Precambrian and Paleozoic metamorphic rocks including gneiss, schist, and quartzite, creating steep valley sides that rise up to 300 metres in places and protected the forest from agricultural conversion.
+[1] The narrow valley floor barely provides room for the river, with precipitous slopes rising directly from the water's edge and creating the sheltered, humid conditions that maintain the temperate rainforest character.
 Granitic intrusions within the metamorphic sequence create local variations in soil chemistry that influence vegetation patterns, while the weathered rock produces acidic, nutrient-poor soils typical of Atlantic forests.

 Climate And Weather